 In the past several months, we’ve been trying to flatten the curves of COVID 19, while keeping our immunity optimal.
 Think, every time you drink Green Tea, you are strengthening your immunity.
 Another curve you would like to pay attention to is “blood sugar spikes.”
 We will discuss how to flatten the curve of blood sugar spikes naturally.

 Insulin Resistance Creeps Up Despite Good Blood Sugar Test Results

 Living in a culture abundant with ready-to-eat food, we tend to keep eating all day long.
-Every time you eat, blood sugar spike happens and the pancreas releases more insulin more often and your body cells may be gradually developing “insulin resistance.”
+Every time you eat, blood sugar spikes happen and the pancreas releases more insulin more often and your body cells may be gradually developing “insulin resistance.”

-While your blood sugar tests show “normal” results, your pancreas may be working twice, three times, or even five times harder to keep up as insulin resistance gets worse.
+While your blood sugar tests show “normal” results, your pancreas may be working two, three, or even five times harder to keep up as insulin resistance gets worse.

 “MedlinePlus,” a subdivision of U.S. National Library of Medicine, explains, “At first, insulin resistance causes the body to make extra insulin, to make up for ineffective insulin.
 Extra insulin in the bloodstream can cause hypoglycemia.
 But insulin resistance tends to get worse over time.
 Eventually, it decreases your body’s ability to make insulin.
 As insulin levels drop, blood sugar levels rise.”

 Insulin sensitivity is likely taxed for over the years if you do not keep the blood sugar spike slow, flattened, and infrequent.